tshjustin/SignLanguage_Detection/README.md

 ### Further Notes
 In the future, I hope to extend this pipeline to be finedtuned to a specific sign language.
 Given multiple sign languages in the world such as the American Sign Language, Spanish Sign Language etc, finetuning is required to encompass different gestures.

+### Limitation
+Each action is currently mapped to a label, and each frame is independent of the other.
+In the real world where facial features, transitions between actions are also essential in building the context of the sentence, higher level of details are required to be captured.
+More complex architects are needed to capture such spatial data such as Transformers which can capture the spatial data and build up the correct context of a sentence.